mattermost/docs/source/comply/data-retention-policy.rst

 5. Assign teams and channels to this policy by selecting **Add teams** and searching for a specific team, or by selecting **Add channels** and searching for a specific channel.
 If only teams are specified, all channels for selected teams will be included in the a policy.
 6. Under the **Policy log** section, select **Edit** to specify the start time of the daily scheduled data retention job.
 Choose a time when fewer people are using your system.
 If a time is already set for a global retention policy, then the same time applies to custom data retention policies.

 Save the settings.
-Messages and files older than the duration you set will be deleted at the specified server time, if applicable.
+Messages and files older than the duration you set will be deleted at the specified server time, as applicable.

 Running a Deletion Job Manually
 --------------------------------